teamdigitale/teamdigitale.governo.it/en/people/fabiana-lanotte.md

-title	lang	permalink	layout	role	is_new	twitter_user	medium_user	linkedin_url	ref	parent_ref
+---
-Fabiana Lanotte
+title: Fabiana Lanotte
-en
+lang: en

-people
+layout: people
-Software Developer
+role: Software Developer
-true
+is_new: true

-fabiana-lanotte
+ref: fabiana-lanotte
-team
+parent_ref: team
+---
 I’m a software developer and a woman - in short, an outlier in the italian context.

 However, it’s hard for me to fit into a single definition: I know several programming languages, but I'm also an expert in big data, data mining, web mining, data science and I’m passionate of scientific research.